 A wide range of searches in different final states targeting invisible or visible mediator decays probe the 2HDM+$a$.
 No significant deviation from the SM prediction was observed in any of these searches, hence they are used to derive constraints on the \thdma for benchmark scenarios introduced in Section~\ref{sec:thdma}.
 The sensitivity of searches varies across different regions of the \thdma parameter range and not all searches are therefore interpreted in all \thdma benchmark scenarios.
 In Table~\ref{tab:input_summary}, an overview of the searches interpreted in the context of different \thdma benchmark scenarios is given.
 The individual searches are summarised in the following subsections.
 Further details can be found in the individual publications referenced at the beginning of each subsection.
 The \monohbb, \monozll, and \htb searches enter the statistical combination described in Section~\ref{sec:comb}.

-The analyses rely on objects that are reconstructed using information from the different subsystems of the ATLAS detector.
-Small-$R$ and large-$R$ jets are reconstructed from particle-flow objects~\cite{PERF-2015-09} using the anti-$k_t$ algorithm~\cite{Cacciari:2008gp,Fastjet} with a radius parameter $R=0.4$ and $R=1.0$, respectively~\cite{JETM-2018-05}.
+The analyses rely on final-state physics objects that are reconstructed using information from the different subsystems of the ATLAS detector.
+Jets are reconstructed from particle-flow objects~\cite{PERF-2015-09} using the anti-$k_t$ algorithm~\cite{Cacciari:2008gp,Fastjet} with radius parameter $R=0.4$ (small-$R$ jets) and $R=1.0$ (large-$R$ jets)~\cite{JETM-2018-05}.
 Multivariate algorithms are used to identify small-$R$ jets within $|\eta|=2.5$ containing $b$-hadrons ($b$-jets)~\cite{FTAG-2019-07,FTAG-2018-01}.
-This is referred to as $b$-tagging.
 Photons are reconstructed from topologically connected clusters of energy deposits in the EM calorimeters~\cite{EGAM-2018-01}.
 Electrons are reconstructed from topologically connected energy clusters~\cite{ATL-PHYS-PUB-2017-022,} in the EM calorimeters matched to a charged-particle track in the ID~\cite{EGAM-2018-01}.
 Muons are reconstructed from matching tracks in the ID and MS, refined through a global fit which uses the hits from both the subdetectors~\cite{PERF-2015-10}.
 The analyses may implement different lepton and photon selection criteria for particle identification, isolation, and kinematic requirements, for example \pT\ and $\eta$.
 The reconstruction of $\tau$-leptons depends on the $\tau$-lepton decay (hadronic or leptonic) targeted by a given analysis.
 The visible part of hadronically decaying $\tau$-leptons~\cite{ATL-PHYS-PUB-2015-045,ATLAS-CONF-2017-029} is seeded by small-$R$ jets reconstructed from topological clusters, calibrated with a hadronic weighting scheme~\cite{Barillari:1112035}.
 The missing transverse momentum $\vec{p}_{\mathrm{T}}^{\;\mathrm{miss}}$ (with magnitude $\met$) is calculated from the negative vector sum of transverse momenta ($\pt$) of electrons, muons and jet candidates and an additional soft term~\cite{PERF-2016-07} which includes activity in the tracking system originating from the primary vertex but not matched with any reconstructed particle.
 Some analyses may also consider photons and $\tau$-leptons in the \met\ reconstruction.